mvdh7/calkulate/docs/index.md

 Its ongoing development has been funded by the [Natural Environment Research Council](https://nerc.ukri.org/) (NERC, UK):

-  * originally through a PhD studentship to Matthew P. Humphreys (NE/J500112/1),
+  * Originally through a PhD studentship to Matthew P. Humphreys (NE/J500112/1),
-  * followed by *CaNDyFloSS: Carbon and Nutrient Dynamics and Fluxes over Shelf Systems* (NE/K00185X/1) and *RAGNARoCC: Radiatively active gases from the North Atlantic Region and Climate Change* (NE/K002546/1),
+  * Followed by *CaNDyFloSS: Carbon and Nutrient Dynamics and Fluxes over Shelf Systems* (NE/K00185X/1) and *RAGNARoCC: Radiatively active gases from the North Atlantic Region and Climate Change* (NE/K002546/1),
-  * and now through *NSFGEO-NERC: A Thermodynamic Chemical Speciation Model for the Oceans, Seas, and Estuaries* (NE/P012361/1).
+  * And now through *NSFGEO-NERC: A Thermodynamic Chemical Speciation Model for the Oceans, Seas, and Estuaries* (NE/P012361/1).

 # License